hyosung11/Launch-School/Courses/journal.md

 17:19 Working on Stack Machine Interpretation that has a long explanation.

 19:03 Feeling quite tired right now doing Medium 1 > 4.
 Stack Machine Interpretation

+## 20211111 목요일

+08:42 Working on Small Problems > Medium 2

+13:36 I did back to back study sessions and still can't solve the problems on my own yet.
+Time to take a short break and then come back to more problems.